Sign in or start a free trial to avail of this feature.

 In the second lesson on formatting cells, we focus on text alignment, as well as showing you how to wrap and merge text.

-In this second lesson on cell formatting, we're going to focus on the alignment of text within a cell.
-As I mentioned in a previous lesson, text automatically aligns on the left of a cell, and numbers on the right.
-Although you can change this manually, using the alignment commands, I never recommend doing so because the default alignment has become standard among the Excel community.
-As a result, we rarely change the alignment of cells within a data set.
-However, this can change when we are performing calculations, say in a model.
-In this new Excel sheet I have a sensitivity table of output revenue from an airline.
-Above the top row, I'd like to include a heading called the Booking limit.
-And to the left of the column values, I'd like to include an access label called Flights cancelled.
-If I select the next five cells and Alt + H M C to merge and center, this doesn't solve the problem.
-However, if I wrap text by moving the cancelled word onto the next row with Alt + H W, Now I have the cells merged and centered, and the label appearing correctly.
-When you need to include a lot of text within a cell and as a result move some text onto the next line, wrapping text is a good solution.
+As I mentioned in the previous lesson, text automatically aligns on the left of a cell and numbers on the right.
+Although you can change this manually using the alignment commands, I never recommend doing so because the default alignment has become standard among the Excel community.
+As a result, we'll rarely change the alignment of cells within a dataset.
+However, this can change when we're performing calculations, say, in a model.

+Now let's move on to our second task with Flights Canceled next to the y-axis.
+So I'll start by typing Flights Canceled, and unfortunately, this text won't fit within the cell.
+If I select the next five cells and alt H, M, C to merge and center, this doesn't solve the problem.
+However, if I wrap text by moving the canceled word onto the next row with alt, H, W, now I have the cells merged and centered and the label appearing correctly.
+When you need to include a lot of texts within a cell, and as a result, you have some text onto the next line, wrapping text is a good solution.

 Apart from merge and center and wrapping text, I rarely perform alignment commands in Excel.